T-J-Summer/SE-Summative-1/README.md

 📂⃔⃕ Ticket Layout
 -
-As previously mentioned I followed a set template when producing my tickets to ensure all ticket fully informed anyone viewing what it is for, and to also ensure the tickets where clear during all stages of the project and I could refer back to them effortlesly.
+As previously mentioned I followed a set template when producing my tickets to ensure all ticket fully informed anyone viewing what it is for, and to also ensure the tickets where clear during all stages of the project and I could refer back to them effortlessly.
 - Description - This section was used to provide information about why the ticket had been produced and what it aims to achieve.
 - Objectives - I utilised checkboxes to clearly mark an objective as finished when the work had been completed.
 I also utilised this feature to convert any objectives I hadn't achieved into new tickets, and worked on as an improvements or bug fixes.
 These objectives were used to outline what steps needed to be completed as part of this ticket.
 - Dependancies - This section was used to inform me what needed to be completed before moving onto the next stage, this helped me to align to the agile approach and complete a stage only when the task that need to be completed first have been.